South Australian Space Collaboration and Innovation Fund

 The inaugural round of the South Australian Space Collaboration and Innovation Fund was open from April to May 2024.

-The two successful recipients were announced in September 2024.
+The two successful projects, led by South Australian companies in collaboration with international partners, were announced in September 2024.

 Project lead: Safety from Space